incinn/barnz.dev/content/blog/toggle-switch-no-js.md

 }
 ```

-## Conclusion
+## Switch it up

-There you have it.
-A simple toggle switch that utilizes a checkbox input and a label.
-You can use this method to create
+So there you have it!
+A simple toggle switch created from three simple HTML elements and a handful of CSS sprinkles.

+The biggest benefit I've found of building UI this way is that you add interactivity for browsers where JavaScript is disabled.

-more than just toggle switches.
-You can use the same method to create dropdown menus, mobile menus, modals, really anything
+But that's not it.
+You can use this method to create more than just toggle switches.
+I've used this method
-that has a "toggle" nature to it.
+to create dropdown menus and modals.
+It's suitible for almost anything that has a "toggle" nature to it.
+For a live example

-On [my website](https://barnz.dev), the settings menu, mobile navigation and language switcher are all built using this method.
+[my website](https://barnz.dev)'s settings menu, mobile navigation and language switcher are all built like this.
-One of the biggest benefits of building UI interactions this way is that you add interactivity for browsers where JavaScript
-might be disabled.

-You can find a complete example I've put together on [Codepen](https://codepen.io/barnz/pen/bGjKxZj).
+You can find a complete example on [Codepen](https://codepen.io/barnz/pen/bGjKxZj) (copy and paste friendly).